George Ranetti: Work

 Ranetti carried on the satirical tradition of Moftul Românesc, being in particular influenced by Ion Luca Caragiale and Anton Bacalbașa—but also, to some degree, by D. Teleor and Joséphin Soulary.
 As introduced by his entry in the University of Florence Romanian literature project, he was "a minor poet, prose writer, and playwright"; "prolific, gifted with an accessible verve, he wrote facile prose."
 This relies on earlier critical verdicts by critics and cultural historians.
 As noted in 1941 by George Călinescu: "These days, just about nobody would dare confer upon G. Ranetti a literato's status."
 Nonetheless, in their time, Ranetti's satires were celebrated by the literary establishment, including Caragiale, the columnists at Viața Romînească, and the philosopher-critic Titu Maiorescu.
 Overall, Călinescu suggests, "one cannot ask of his journalism that it endure, but we must admit that it reached a level that has never been touched since."
 According to Peltz: "Gheorghe Ranetti squandered his talent in the pages of a humorous magazine—albeit one of importance: Furnica—and in bohemia."

 Călinescu saw Ranetti's verse as carried by his "sufficient if amateurish culture", requiring of the reader "a certain finesse".
-With his poetic debut as "Dom Paladu", Ranetti parodied and impersonated George D. Pallade, the National Liberal Party politico, making abundant use of 1890s Bucharest slang.
+With his poetic debut as "Dom Paladu", Ranetti parodied and impersonated George D. Pallade, the National-Liberal politico, making abundant use of 1890s Bucharest slang.
 In his fictional avatar, Pallade appeared as "a great carouser, something of a rube, and a lover of womenfolk".
 One such piece has Dom Paladu complaining about the arrival of autumn, which inevitably slows down his philandering—he expresses his wish to "discuss matters of love with the ladies"—but not as socialists expect him to.
+As observed by Cazimir, Paladu managed to upstage his real-life model: "to us, [he] only exists because of Ranetti's poems, and regardless of his physical existence."

 Works in the genre include stanzas written in French for a Romanian public, translating Romanian idioms and proverbs in literal fashion.
 For instance, he referred to an insignificant loss as to a dommage en champignons (from the Romanian pagubă-n ciuperci, "a waste of mushrooms"), and to a very unlikely situation as quand tu verrais ton chignon (când ți-oi vedea ceafa, "when you'll be seeing your nape").
 As noted by Gorun, Ranetti produced several "poems of deep sentiment, of butterflies, and trees, and nightingales", published with "the discretion of true art" in Viața Romînească.
 According to writer Al. Bădăuță, Ranetti excelled in the fable genre, producing works that were "truly precious and accomplished".
-In sharp contrast, other poems were "joyful seeds" or "hurried improvisations", occasioned by political events.
+Building on enthusiastic observations made in 1907 by the Poporanist Garabet Ibrăileanu, scholar Sanda Radian identifies these works as primarily political, using the trappings of classical fables to mock the bourgeoisie and to uphold the exploited peasantry.
+In sharp contrast to such premeditation, other poems were "joyful seeds" or "hurried improvisations", occasioned by political events.
 Some stanzas, published in Furnica and attributed to Ranetti, were irreverently anti-monarchic: